weburg/generic-http-web-service-client-c/README.md

 If using an IDE, ensure it supports CMake and that the project profile configures CMAKE_TOOLCHAIN_FILE to use vcpkg.
-Now, you should only need to run the below file after the project is set up:
+Now, you should only need to run the below file which should, after the CMake project builds, compile and run for
+you:

 `run_example_generic_http_web_service_client.c`